KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/README.md

-Welcome to the Git material on "**Electronic Lab Notebooks - Support from data acquisition to publication**".
+Welcome to the learning material on "**Electronic Lab Notebooks - Support from data acquisition to publication**".

-Materials can be found on [GitHub](https://github.com/KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics), as well as in a [GitBook](https://kit-training-electronic-lab-notebooks.github.io/Electronic-Lab-Notebooks-Basics/latest/)
+Materials can be found on [GitHub](https://github.com/KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics), as well as in a related [GitBook](https://kit-training-electronic-lab-notebooks.github.io/Electronic-Lab-Notebooks-Basics/latest/).

+Please refer to the [CITATION file](CITATION.cff) for information on how to cite.

+## Training Description

+Laboratory notebooks play an important role in **planning, conducting and analysing scientific experiments**.
+Due to digitalisation, electronic versions of the classic laboratory notebooks are becoming more and more common.
+These **Electronic Lab Notebooks (ELNs)** have the advantage that they can be connected directly to measuring devices, analysis programs or storage systems, making results easier to understand and research more efficient.
+In this module you will learn the basics of ELNs, we will support you in selecting the right ELN for your research.
+Two ELNs (Chemotion and Kadi4Mat) are presented for self-testing.

+**Content:**

+- Basics of Electronic Laboratory Notebooks (ELNs)
+- Benefits of ELNs
+- Assistance in selecting suitable ELNs
+- Practical examples: Chemotion and Kadi4Mat

 ## FAIR-by-Design Methodology

 This material is based on the FAIR-by-Design Methodology of the Skills4EOSC project.